PegasusResearch/pegasus/_sources/source/vehicles/kopis.rst.txt

 Kopis Drone Setup
 =================

 In this section, we describe the setup of the Kopis Cinewhoop 3" drone.
-Equipped with a Kakute H7 v2 flight controller and an ESP8266 module for communication with an offboard computer, the Kopis Cinewhoop 3" is a small drone that enables the fast prototyping and testing of control algoritms in dedicated flight arenas such as the :ref:`Taguspark Flight Arena`.
+Equipped with either a KakuteH7 or a KakuteH7v2 flight controller and an ESP8266 module for communication with an offboard computer, the Kopis Cinewhoop 3" is a small drone that enables the fast prototyping and testing of control algoritms in dedicated flight arenas such as the :ref:`Taguspark Flight Arena`.

 .. image:: https://holybro.com/cdn/shop/products/30064_2_1800x1800.jpg?v=1647227793
   :width: 600